SteveDunn/Vogen/README.md

 ## Overview

-This is a .NET source generator and code analyser that generates strongly typed **domain ideas**.
+This is a .NET source generator and code analyzer for .NET.
+It's compatible with .NET Framework 4.6.2 and onwards, and .NET 5+.
+For .NET Framework, please see the FAQ section on how to get set up correctly.

+The generator generates strongly typed **domain ideas**.
 You provide this:

 ```csharp
 [ValueObject]